zabranskiy/jblab-decompiler/README.md

-**JBLab JVM-bytecode Decompiler**
+#JBLab JVM-bytecode Decompiler

 Yet another JVM-bytecode decompiler in some programming languages such as Java, Kotlin, JavaScript.

 Fast, easy scalable.
 Can be used as IntelliJ IDEA plugin or console application.

-**Running process**
+##Running process

-To run decompiler from console just build it using maven from root pom.xml
+To run decompiler from console just build it using maven from root pom.xml<br>

-To test decompiler as IDEA plugin follow these instructions:
+To test decompiler as IDEA plugin follow these instructions:<br>

 1. Create IDEA plugin project in /plugin
 2. Import core module from pom.xml